mk1-project/highlights-cookbook/README.md

 # Highlights API: Enhanced Retrieval Powered by our Custom LLM

-Retrieval is crucial for tasks like Retrieval-Augmented Generation (RAG), document search, Q&A, and citation identification.
-However traditional methods like embedding-based semantic search struggle with retrieval accuracy, especially for nuanced or complex text.
+Retrieval is crucial for tasks like Retrieval-Augmented Generation (RAG), document search, and Q&A. However, for nuanced or complex text found in real-world scenarios, traditional retrieval methods that use vector search often struggle with accuracy.

 To address these limitations, we've developed a **specialized LLM optimized specifically for retrieval**.
-We think of it as an "automatic highlighter," pinpointing key text segments directly within documents using the power of an LLM.
-It supports context windows **up to 2M tokens**, processes 32K tokens in fractions of a second, and achieves significantly higher accuracy compared to traditional retrieval methods.
+Think of it as an "automatic highlighter" that uses the power of an LLM to pinpoint key text segments directly within source material.
+Key benefits of Highlights includes:

-Our Highlights API provides direct access to the model, which can be used:
+- **Masive context window** supporting up to 2M tokens

-- In isolation as a pure retrieval tool (e.g., to identify references in large documents).
+- **Fast response time** processing 32K tokens in fractions of a second

-- Coupled with another LLM for generation tasks, such as in RAG workflows.
+- **Accurate retrieval** achieving near perfect recall on [needle-in-a-haystack tests](examples/niah_test.ipynb) and multi-hop tasks.

-- As a memory subsystem in complex agent workflows.
+Our model can be used in isolation as a pure retrieval tool, or coupled with other LLMs for generation or complex agent workflows.

 ### Example Use Cases:

 - 🚀 **Improve RAG:** Query massive documents (up to 2M tokens) using Highlights and feed results into an LLM for generation.
+See our [single doc RAG](examples/pdf_chunking_and_generation.ipynb) and [multi doc RAG](examples/pdf_chunking_and_generation.ipynb) examples.

 - 🎯 **Reduce hallucinations:** Ground LLM responses with explicit citations.